kousen/cosmic-catalog/README.md

 The application will be available at `http://localhost:8080`.

+The home page is served at `/` and resolves `src/main/resources/templates/index.html`.

 ## Running Tests

 To run the full test suite, use the `test` Gradle task: